nimeshneema/William-Apple-Developer-Platform/Notes/Fundamental Parts of a Function.markdown

     -   Some languages may support returning more than one value.

-    -   Some languages may support anonymous functions (meaning the function lacks name).
+    -   Some languages may support anonymous functions (meaning the function lacks a name).